 What should I bring to Onsen?

 If you do not want to rent, you can bring your own towel – just make sure you have one small one, about the size of a face towel, and a regular towel.
-The small one is to be used inside the onsen, while the regular towel is to be used after showering after you’re done with onsen (as you would after any shower).
+The small one is to be used inside the onsen, while the regular towel is to be used after showering after you’re done with the onsen (as you would after any shower).

-How should I enter an Onsen?
+What should I do when I enter an Onsen?

 Most onsens are separated by gender.
 Some onsens are mixed gender or have days where they dedicate the onsen to be mixed gender.
 In this case, you are expected to rent a bigger towel to cover up your private parts.
 You can go in the water with these towels.

-As soon as you enter the designated onsen area for your gender, take off your shoes (and socks) at the door and place it in the shoe cabinet outside.
-Sometimes you have to take off your shoes even before you pay the entrance fee – just keep an eye out for shoe cabinet and observe what others are doing.
+As soon as you enter the designated onsen area for your gender, take off your shoes (and socks) at the door and place them in the shoe cabinet outside.
+Sometimes you have to take off your shoes even before you pay the entrance fee – just keep an eye out for the shoe cabinet and observe what others are doing.

 You can then go inside the facilities, which usually brings you straight to the locker room and a vanity area that you can use later on.
-Depending on the onsen, you might need some coins to rent the lockers, but sometimes its included in the entrance fare and all you have to do is choose an available one – the ones that are not occupied will have keys hanging outside of it.
-If it does require coin, it’s usually just 100 yen.
+Depending on the onsen, you might need some coins to rent the lockers, but sometimes it’s included in the entrance fare and all you have to do is choose an available one – the ones that are not occupied will have keys hanging outside of it.
+If it does require a coin, it’s usually just 100 yen.

-If your Onsen has more than one pool, of course you are free to try each of the pools – but don’t forget to cool down in between!
-Some Onsens will have a special pool with ice cold water too, which you can use to cool down before going back into the hot water or into the sauna.
+If your Onsen has more than one pool, of course, you are free to try each of the pools – but don’t forget to cool down in between!
+Some Onsens will have a special pool with ice-cold water too, which you can use to cool down before going back into the hot water or into the sauna.

 Repeat this process of heating your body and cooling down a few times until you’re happy and relaxed.
 Typically people stay in an onsen for about 1 hour, depending on how big the onsen is.
-Some people might even stay an entire half day since some onsens also have additional facilities like hot stone massage or a TV room for you to cool down and take a nap.
+Some people might even stay an entire half day since some onsens also have additional facilities like a hot stone massage or a TV room for you to cool down and take a nap.

 What to do after onsen

 Once you feel like you’re done, you may take a full shower at the designated shower area.
-You can wash your hair too – most onsen provide hair dryers in the vanity area.
+You can wash your hair too – most onsens provide hair dryers in the vanity area.
 But if you’re going to an onsen with natural minerals, you might not want to wash your body with soap since the minerals are very beneficial for your skin and you want it to stay as long as possible.
 Just rinse up with water.

-When you are done showering, simply put your clothes back on and use whatever amenities available in the vanity area – body lotion, face serums and hair dryer should be provided free to use.
+When you are done showering, simply put your clothes back on and use whatever amenities available in the vanity area – body lotion, face serums, and hair dryer should be provided free to use.

 And that’s all!
 Congratulations on surviving your first Japanese hot spring experience!
 That wasn’t so bad, right?

 I’d also like to add that most onsen has a restaurant within the vicinity.
 This is a great opportunity to have “washoku” aka traditional Japanese food.
-The dishes served are soba, udon, tempura, japanese curry (not to be confused with indian or thai curries), katsu (deep fried breaded meat), etc. I personally always time my onsen visits so that I can have a meal after!
+The dishes served are soba, udon, tempura, Japanese curry (not to be confused with Indian or Thai curries), katsu (deep-fried breaded meat), etc. I personally always time my onsen visits so that I can have a meal after!

 How to book a Private Onsen Room (Kashikiri)

 Otherwise, onsens are usually divided by gender and you’ll be separated.
-Even if there is a mixed gender onsen, you’ll have to deal with wearing large towels and trying to keep them on, and I find that to be a bit of a hassle.
+Even if there is a mixed-gender onsen, you’ll have to deal with wearing large towels and trying to keep them on, and I find that to be a bit of a hassle.

 Sento (public bath) vs Onsen – what is the difference?